quot3s/quot3s.github.io/quotes1.md

   </div>

   <div class="quote-card">
-    <div class="quote-text">Inter-related quote - I can do all of the above alone just so you know without any disord or community help, kind of like independent researcher/individual contributor.
+    <div class="quote-text">I can do all of the above alone just so you know without any disord or community help, kind of like Independent researcher/Individual contributor.
 Just with pure goolging and AI now.</div>
   </div>

   <div class="quote-card">